Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

 Hurricanes Advanced Stats

-- In their past 10 games, the Hurricanes are putting up 0.5 more goals per game than their season-long average.
+- During their past 10 games, the Hurricanes' goals per game average is 0.5 higher than their season-long average.

 - The Hurricanes are ranked 15th in the league with 262 goals this season, an average of 3.2 per contest.

-- On defense, the Hurricanes have been one of the best units in NHL play, allowing 210 goals to rank second.
+- On defense, the Hurricanes have been one of the best squads in NHL action, allowing 210 goals to rank second.

 Panthers Advanced Stats

-- The Panthers and their opponents hit the over just one time over Florida's most recent 10 contests.
+- In Florida's past 10 games, it has gone over the total once.

-- In the last 10 games, the Panthers and their opponents are averaging 0.2 fewer goals per game than their season game average of 9.4 goals.
+- Over their last 10 games, the Panthers and their opponents are averaging 9.2 goals, 0.2 goals lower than their season-long per-game average.

 - The Panthers' 288 total goals (3.5 per game) are the sixth-most in the NHL.

-- The Panthers have given up 3.3 goals per game, 272 total, which ranks 21st among NHL teams.
+- The Panthers have conceded 3.3 goals per game, 272 total, which ranks 21st among NHL teams.

-- They have a +16 goal differential, which ranks 16th in the league.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.